-The production of roundwood is carried out following the selective logging procedures, meaning that only few commercial trees are removed on a hectare.
-This makes forestry activities to be reported as forest degradation.
-Only the construction of haul roads for logging and log yards are included within the deforestation LULC class 'infrastructure' (see annex 5).
-SBB roundwood production registration is based on data of the "Cutting Register".
+The production of roundwood is carried out following the selective logging procedures, meaning that only few commercial trees are removed per hectare.
+This results in forestry activities being reported as forest degradation.
+Only the construction of haul roads for logging and log yards are not included here, but within the deforestation LULC class 'infrastructure'.

+According to the CELOS Harvesting System, the maximum allowable harvesting volume per ha is 25 m3, when applying the cutting cycle of 25 year.
+These rules have been incorporated in the national logging regulations and are enforced by SBB.
+The average harvested wood volume per ha in the past 3 year was 8.72 m3 (SBB, 2020a).
+SBB roundwood production registration is not based on spatial monitoring of logging activities, but is based on data from the "Cutting Register" documentation procedure.
 The Cutting Register is the document that is used to register all legally produced roundwood.
-Production data before 2000 was recorded by the Forest Service (LBB) and since 1999 SBB has been responsible for forest monitoring and the registration of roundwood production.
+Production data before 2000 was recorded by the Forest Service (LBB), and since 1999 SBB has been responsible for forest monitoring and the registration of roundwood production.
 To improve the administrative process, a log tracking system (LogPro) was developed, which was replaced in 2019 with an upgraded system "Sustainable Forestry Information System Suriname" (SFISS).
 SFISS is an online platform based on state-of-the-art technology and provides transparency and easy data flows between the public and the private sector.
-From 2020, the SFISS system has been fully operational.
-The technology used to develop SFISS allows for near-real-time monitoring of the wood flow in the country.
-The total industrial roundwood production from 2000-2019 is presented in Table 5.
-In the period 2000-2008, the industrial roundwood production showed a constant trend, with an average annual production of 170,000 m3.
-From 2009 the production showed an increased trend and reached more than 1 million m3 in 201916.
-The production is increasing and the maximum sustainable production for the country is 1-1.5 million m^3 according to the National Forest Policy (2005).
+Since 2020, the SFISS system has been fully operational.
+The SFISS allows for near-real-time monitoring of the wood flow in the country.
+The total industrial roundwood production from 2000-2019 is presented in Table 4.15.
+In the period 2000-2008, the industrial roundwood production showed a constant trend, with an average annual production of around 170,000 m3.
+From 2009 the production showed an increased trend and reached more than 1 million m3 in 201821.
+The production is increasing and the maximum sustainable production for the country is estimated to be 1-1.5 million m3 according to the National Forest Policy (2005).
 The indicated production forest area is 4.5 million ha, of which about 2.7 million ha is issued for timber production.